The HOPE (Honouring Oncology Pharmacy Excellence) Awards have been created to honour excellence in the practice of Oncology Pharmacy.

 EXPERT STEERING COMMITTEE

-REBECCA ASPEN, BSP
+REBECCA ASPEN,

 Provincial Manager, Oncology Pharmacy Operations